imjoseangel/katacoda/kubernetes-101/kubernetes-101-02/step3.md

-# Creating objects in a namespace
+# Creating resources in a namespace

 First, we need to create a namespace called **development**: